-No artist with a love of history and historical architecture like Brewer could entertain sentiments like these.
-Nor would his patrons warm to the idea of tearing down what the ages had passed on to us.
-(Except for "Barnard Castle," Brewer is not known to have done etchings of the many well-visited medieval ruins in Britain.)
-If other young artists might have welcomed a violent new beginning, a member of the Brewer family—which included the editor of the correspondence of Henry VIII, an architectural historian, a church organist, and the author of Brewer’s Dictionary of Phrase and Fable—would have anticipated the onset of a destructive war with deep trepidation.
+An artist like Brewer, with a love of history and historical architecture, might have agreed with the critics of Pierrot Lunaire.
+Certainly, his patrons would not warm to the idea of tearing down what the ages had passed on to us.
+(Except for "Barnard Castle," remarkably, Brewer is not known to have done etchings of the many well-visited medieval ruins in Britain.)
+Other young artists might have welcomed a violent new beginning, but as a member of a family that included the editor of Henry VIII's letters, an architectural historian, a church organist, and the polymath author of Brewer’s Dictionary of Phrase and Fable, Brewer would have anticipated the onset of a destructive war with deep trepidation.